davidlebruce/covid_vaccine_tweets/README.md

 ![img](./images/gs_matrix.png)

 After evaluating several vanilla models, I made marginal improvements to the SVM classifier by increasing the C value as the results came back from cross validating with grid search.
-This wound up as my final model, an **overall good classifier with an F1 of 0.83.**
+This wound up as my final model, an **overall good classifier with an F1 of 0.85.**

 ## Recommendations

 Based on the results of my analysis, I would recommend gathering even more data and passing new tweets through my SVM classifier to keep gaining deeper insights into what is preventing individuals from trusting an FDA approved vaccine for the Coronavirus.
+Sentiment analysis is a difficult task for machines to perform because there are many hurdles to overcome.
+Even when a text is being classified by humans as positive, negative, or neutral in sentiment, there is a significant amount of subjectivity and nuance that goes into that judgment on top of years of communicating as a human.

 The insights I gained from the exploratory data analysis phase lead me to believe that people who posted positive tweets about the covid vaccine are more likely to consider themselves ready for a vaccine regardless of how quickly it was put into production.